DrowsyMon/RMFormer/README.md

 * After testing, saliency maps will be saved in the `'prediction_dir'`

 ### Evaluation
+The saliency maps of our RMFormer can be download here:

+[Baidu](https://pan.baidu.com/s/1BVj_BaaFX4vz7PlbSDFqcw) [Extracting code:4h2g]

 The code in `./eval.py` is from:
 > https://github.com/xuebinqin/Binary-Segmentation-Evaluation-Tool